JuliaLinearAlgebra/SkewLinearAlgebra.jl/README.md

  -0.299303  -0.640561   -0.640561   -0.299303

  ```
- The function [`eigvals`](@ref) provides de eigenvalues of $A$.
+ The function [`eigvals`](@ref) provides the eigenvalues of $A$.
 The eigenvalues can be sorted and found partially with imaginary part in some given real range or by order.
  ```
  julia> eigvals(A)
 4-element Vector{ComplexF64}: